madpiano/2019-432/quizzes/quiz2/README.md

 Dr. Love has prepared an HTML file of output for you that you will need in order to complete some of the questions on the quiz.
 That output file can be viewed (or saved for offline use) at http://rpubs.com/TELOVE/quiz2-output-file-2019.

-### A PDF file of the Actual Questions for the Quiz
+### A PDF file of the Actual Questions for the Quiz [is now available](https://github.com/THOMASELOVE/2019-432/blob/master/quizzes/quiz2/quiz2_2019.pdf).

-Dr. Love has prepared a PDF file of the 36 questions on the quiz.
-It will be provided here.
+[This PDF file](https://github.com/THOMASELOVE/2019-432/blob/master/quizzes/quiz2/quiz2_2019.pdf) contains the actual 36 questions on the quiz.

 ## Getting Help